The Bold and the Brave

 The Bold and the Brave is a 1956 American World War II film written by Robert Lewin in his first screenplay based on some of his Italian Campaign experiences.
 It was directed by Lewis R. Foster and stars Wendell Corey, Mickey Rooney, and Don Taylor.
 The film was produced by Filmmakers Production Organization and released by RKO.
-The title song for was cowritten by Mickey Rooney and Ross Bagdasarian, the creator of Alvin and the Chipmunks.
+The title song was cowritten by Mickey Rooney and Ross Bagdasarian, the creator of Alvin and the Chipmunks.